NIH NRSAF F/30/31 Fellowship Application Peer Review Groups Spring 2021

 Dissertation Writing in the Social Sciences Peer Review Groups

 The goal of these small writing groups is to provide a forum for students to receive feedback as they work on a chapter of their dissertation with the guidance and motivation of their peers.
-During weekly meetings, facilitated by Graduate Writing Consultants, the participants take turns presenting parts of their chapters, from outlines to revised prose.
-They comment and give suggestions on each other’s work, and they discuss obstacles and potential pitfalls in the writing process.
-After the first meeting, the groups can modify the time based on the participants’ availability.
+During weekly meetings, facilitated by a Graduate Writing Fellow, you will take turns presenting parts of your chapters, from outlines to revised prose, as these drafts progress.
+You will comment and give suggestions on each other’s work, and you will discuss obstacles and potential pitfalls in the writing process.

 The groups will be sorted according to the discipline/fields of similar interest.
 They will start on the week of January 28th and will meet every week.
 The meeting day, time, and location will be determined based on participants’ needs.